Vasef97/superstore/README.md

 # superstore
-A basic Spring Boot Application which stores items locally
+A basic Spring Boot application which stores items locally and uses a three layer codebase architecture and dependency injection.